-- a) impart knowledge and develop understanding through effective use of lesson time - b) promote a love of learning, awe and wonder and children's intellectual curiosity - c) set homework and plan other out-of-class activities to consolidate and - d) extend the knowledge and understanding pupils have acquired - e) reflect systematically on the effectiveness of lessons and approaches to teaching - f) contribute to the design and provision of an engaging curriculum within the changing needs of the school.

-5. Adapt teaching to respond to the strengths and needs of all pupils

-- a) know when and how to differentiate or personalise appropriately, using approaches which enable pupils to be taught effectively - b) have a secure understanding of how a range of factors can inhibit pupils' ability to learn, and how best to overcome these demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support pupils' education at different stages of development - c) have a clear understanding of the needs of all pupils, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities; and be able to use and evaluate distinctive teaching approaches to engage and support them.
+- a) impart knowledge and develop understanding through effective use of lesson time - b) promote a love of learning and children's intellectual curiosity - c) set homework and plan other out-of-class activities to consolidate and - d) extend the knowledge and understanding pupils have acquired - e) reflect systematically on the effectiveness of lessons and approaches to teaching - f) contribute to the design and provision of an engaging curriculum within the relevant subject area(s). - 5.
+Adapt teaching to respond to the strengths and needs of all pupils - a) know when and how to differentiate appropriately, using approaches which enable pupils to be taught effectively - b) have a secure understanding of how a range of factors can inhibit pupils' ability to learn, and how best to overcome these demonstrate an awareness of the physical, social and intellectual development of children, and know how to adapt teaching to support pupils' education at different stages of development - c) have a clear understanding of the needs of all pupils, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities; and be able to use and evaluate distinctive teaching approaches to engage and support them.